Blue Jackets-Maple Leafs stream: 2020 NHL Stanley Cup Qualifiers

-NBCSN’s coverage of the NHL’s Return to Play continues with Sunday’s Stanley Cup Qualifier matchup between the Blue Jackets and Maple Leafs.
-Coverage will be joined-in-progress beginning at 9 p.m.
+NBCSN’s coverage of the NHL’s Return to Play continues with Tuesday’s Stanley Cup Qualifier matchup between the Blue Jackets and Maple Leafs.
+Coverage begins at 4 p.m.
 ET on NBCSN.
-Watch the Blue Jackets-Maple Leafs stream at 9 p.m.
+Watch the Blue Jackets-Maple Leafs Game 2 stream at 4 p.m.
 ET on the NBC Sports app by clicking here.

-Toronto is the only Eastern Conference team in the Qualifying Round to switch coaches mid-season as they hope the move will produce similar results to the Blues last season, winning the Cup after Craig Berube took over in November.
+Joonas Korpisalo got the nod over Elvis Merzlikins and shut out the Maple Leafs in Toronto in his postseason debut.
+He stopped 28 shots to record the first postseason shutout in Blue Jackets history.
+The game was scoreless until Cam Atkinson netted the game-winning goal 65 seconds into the third period.
+Atkinson also had an assist on Alexander Wennberg’s empty-netter.
+The 31-year-old had not played a meaningful game since February 8 after missing time due to an ankle injury.

-Two years in a row the Leafs lost to the Bruins in Game 7 of the opening round and have not won a playoff series in 15 seasons.
-The improvement is there, though, with young stars Auston Matthews and Mitch Marner leading the way and the addition of John Tavares.
+The low-scoring, defensive style played to the Blue Jackets’ strengths – only two teams allowed fewer goals per game in the regular season than Columbus.
+A tight game in the third period is also familiar to the Blue Jackets, as they were tied with Minnesota for most regular season wins when entering the third period tied (12).

 WHAT: Columbus Blue Jackets vs. Toronto Maple Leafs